M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Task-Queues/index.md

 The concept of a background operation is more awkward in situations where more than one M-Files server is involved.
 As a Vault Application Framework background operation is simply a .NET `Task`, and vault actions performed by the background operation are typically run outside of a transaction, it is fairly easy for background operations to cause unexpected side-effects within the vault.

 To resolve this, a [recurring task](Recurring-Tasks) should be used instead.

-By default task processing that uses the approach described on these pages will operate within a transaction, so must complete within 90 seconds.
-This is different to historic approaches where the task processing executed outside of a transaction.
-Long-running processes should be split into smaller processes that can run within the alloted time period.
-Where this cannot be done, the [transaction mode](#long-running-tasks) can be changed.  *This does not affect [background operations]({{ site.baseurl }}/Legacy/Vault-Application-Framework/Background-Operations), or tasks using the [VAF 2.2 approach]({{ site.baseurl }}/Legacy/Vault-Application-Framework/VAF2.2/Multi-Server-Mode) that are using the VAF 2.3 runtime (although both of these should be removed during upgrades).*
-{:.note.warning}